Shimon HaTzadik: After Six-Day War

 During the Six Day War, the area was occupied by Israel and the neighborhood was annexed to the state and became part of the municipal area of Jerusalem.

 The post-war Jewish assets held by the Jordanian administrator General were transferred to the Israeli administrator General, in accordance with the law.
 In September 1972, the Israeli administrator General released ownership of the land to its owners, the Sephardic Community Committee in Jerusalem and the Knesset of Israel.
 The legal reason for this was that the ownership of the dedications remained the same because Jordan did not expropriate the land but appointed the "General administrator of the UN" in charge of it.
 In 1982, the two committees filed a lawsuit to realize their ownership of 17 apartments built in the area.
 As part of the legal proceedings, the parties reached an agreement, which was given the force of a judgment, according to which the Arab residents recognize the ownership of the place by the Jewish committees and at the same time the tenants will be granted "Assisted living" status.
 According to which it is their duty to pay rent to the committees and maintain the property properly.
 The residents of the houses strongly claimed that the agreement was signed behind their backs and that they were not even aware of it.
 In 1993, the committees filed a lawsuit to evict the residents from the apartments, claiming that they had lost "Assisted living" status because they didn't pay rent, and some didn't even maintain the properties properly and made changes in the structures without a permit.

 In 1997, a Palestinian named Hajazi filed a claim for ownership of part of the building, but the court rejected his claim.
 Hajazi appealed to the Supreme Court and his appeal was dismissed.
 At the same time, claims by some Palestinian residents to repeal the 1982 agreement were rejected in court, which ruled that the agreement was binding.
-As a result, in 1998 a police force evacuated the Arab tenants from the neighborhood, and Jewish tenants entered. the act provoked a worldwide protest.
+As a result, in 1998 a police force evacuated the Arab tenants from the neighborhood, and Jewish tenants entered.